aubm/postmanerator/README.md

 Some guy said:

-> How great would it be if we could use [Postman's](https://www.getpostman.com/) well- maintained collections to generate beautiful documentations with a single command?
+> How great would it be if we could use [Postman's](https://www.getpostman.com/) well-maintained collections to generate beautiful documentations with a single command?

 Well guess what some guy, now you can use Postmanerator to do just that!
 Can I?